Publication Ethics & Malpractices

 8. All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

-9. When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
+9. When an author discovers a significant error or inaccuracy in his/her own published work, the author should promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

 For editor(s)

-1. Editors and publisher identify and prevent the publication of papers with research misconduct.
+1. Editors and publishers identify and prevent the publication of papers with research misconduct.

-2. Editors and publisher will take appropriate measures to handle any cases of alleged or proven scientific misconduct or plagiarism, in form of prompt publication of an erratum, clarification, or retraction of the article.
+2. Editors and publishers will take appropriate measures to handle any cases of alleged or proven scientific misconduct or plagiarism, in the form of prompt publication of an erratum, clarification, or retraction of the article.

 For reviewer(s)

-1. Reviewer is responsible for providing respectful, constructive, and honest feedback to authors, as well as commenting the ethical questions and possible research and publication misconduct.
+1. The reviewer is responsible for providing respectful, constructive, and honest feedback to authors, as well as commenting the ethical questions and possible research and publication misconduct.

-2. Reviewer needs to complete the “Reviewer’s Comments” form by the due date and make a recommendation (reject with explanation in report, accept without revision, revise major/minor).
-In case can not complete the work, reviewer should notify editor.
+2. The reviewer needs to complete the “Reviewer’s Comments” form by the due date and make a recommendation (reject with an explanation in the report, accept without revision, revise major/minor).
+In case can not complete the work, the reviewer should notify the editor.

 3. Reviewer should keep the manuscripts They must not be shown to or discussed with others except as authorized by the editor.

-4. Reviewer assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
+4. The reviewer assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.

 5. Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.